-To successfully manage such condition as hypothyroidism in a non-invasive and natural way requires understanding the principle of knowing and managing the root cause which NAET has developed.
+To successfully manage such conditions such as hypothyroidism in a non-invasive and natural way requires understanding the principle of knowing and managing the root cause.
 With this, many people are most likely to be in wonder and would ask “could they really help me with my condition?
 The answer is a big YES.

 Thyroid hormone is pivotal in good health.
 Cells cannot perform correctly without having -20 to -25 millivolts.
 Neither can they perform their chemical reactions correctly if the temperature is too low (which is common to people with hypothyroidism).
 Forty percent of T-3 is used by the cell to maintain body temperature and sixty percent is used to maintain body voltage.

 Thus without enough functional thyroid hormone, your cells can’t work correctly and you will be fatigued and sick.
 Unfortunately, doctors usually look at lab tests with outdated normals and ignore your symptoms.
 Flouride, soy, and other toxins shut down your thyroid gland and make fake thyroid hormone.